What is the difference between the AG and the GmbH?

 I’m Andreas.
 I have been advising companies on how to do business in Germany for over seven years.

-I’d be happy to answer your questions about legal forms in a one-on-one consultation.
+I’d happily answer your questions about legal forms in a one-on-one consultation.

 The first serious difference between the two legal forms is the amount of share capital.
 While €25,000 must be paid in for a limited liability company, €50,000 must be contributed to the company to form an AG.
-The increased share capital of the AG should not be considered to be only a disadvantage, as it also increases confidence in the company for business partners.
+The increased share capital of the AG should not be considered only a disadvantage, as it also improves business partners’ confidence in the company.

 Corporate organs are the parts of a company that are tasked with management and control.